mitchelvankleef/mefy-extgametypes-bots/README.md

 conflicting with this mod.
 If you're still having trouble try posting a question in the mod forums which you can find at www.planetmedalofhonor.com/mefy.

 ## Uninstall

 Just remove the user-mefy-extgametypes... pk3 file from your server's directory.

+## Gametype Customization

+The rules for each gametype can be customized by using a settings cvar.
+The complete list of settings cvars are as follows:

+  g_ctf_settings   -- Capture-The-Flag settings
+  g_ftctf_settings -- Freeze-Tag-CTF settings
+  g_ft_settings    -- Freeze-Tag settings
+  g_ftobj_settings -- Freeze-Tag-Objective settings
+  g_fttow_settings -- Freeze-Tag-TOW settings (Spearhead and Breakthrough only) g_dem_settings   -- Demolition settings
+  g_ftdem_settings -- Freeze-Tag-Demolition settings

+There are also settings cvars for each of the builtin gametypes:

+  g_ffa_settings -- Free-For-All settings
+  g_tdm_settings -- Team-Match settings
+  g_rbm_settings -- Round-Based-Match settings
+  g_obj_settings -- Objective-Match settings
+  g_tow_settings -- Tug-of-War settings (Spearhead and Breakthrough only) g_lib_settings -- Liberation settings (Breakthrough only)

+Finally, there is a general settings cvar that you can use to control common settings that may apply to more than one gametype, such as timelimit or fraglimit.

+  g_mef_settings -- general gametype settings

+If you have the same setting in this cvar as well as a specific gametype cvar, then the setting's value from the gametype cvar will be used.

+A settings cvar must contain a list of setting names and values.
+Here are some examples of how to use the settings cvars for various gametypes:

+  set g_mef_settings "timelimit: 30 fraglimit: 5 mef_team_spawn_interval: 6"
+  set g_ctf_settings "pointlimit: 5 returnpress: -1 returnboth: 1"
+  set g_ft_settings  "meltgun: off melttime: 30 suddendeath: 0"
+  set g_dem_settings "settime: 15 ticktime: 20 attacker: swap"
+  set g_ffa_settings "timelimit: 15 fraglimit: 50"
+  set g_tow_settings "timelimit: 40 sv_team_spawn_interval: 15"

+Each setting name in the list must end in a colon (:) and be followed by its value.
+The following sections describe the settings available for each gametype.

-## General Customization
+## General settings for all gametypes

-The game can be customized by adjusting the following cvars.
-After setting a cvar, you must restart the game for the changes to take effect.
-Below is a list of cvars that can be set for each gametype.
-NOTE that you do not need to set any of these cvars to get the game to run-- they are only meant for changing the rules from the default settings.

-## Global CVARS

-- "g_mef_disable" Default: 0
-    Set this to 1 in order to disable the Extended Gametypes mod completely.
+- "timelimit" (no default)
+    This is a special setting that will set the "timelimit" cvar when a new map is loaded.
+Use this to have a different timelimit for each gametype.
+The timelimit cvar controls how long a map is played in minutes.
+If it is blank then the map will play until the fraglimit is hit.

+- "fraglimit" (no default)
+    This is a special setting that will set the "fraglimit" cvar when a new map is loaded.
+The fraglimit determines the score that a player (in FFA mode) or team (in all other gametypes) must reach before the next map is loaded.
+    If the fraglimit cvar is blank then the map will play until the timelimit is hit.

+    You would normally use this in a mixed gametype rotation if you are running FFA or TDM on some maps and CTF or FT on others.
+You would want fraglimit to be a low number (like 4) for the CTF and FT maps and a high number for the FFA and TDM maps (like 100).

+- "roundlimit" (no default)
+    This is a special setting that will set the "roundlimit" cvar when a new map is loaded.
+Use this to have a different roundlimit for each gametype.
+This controls the length of each round in any of the round-based gametypes.
+For example, in Objective-Match mode, the roundlimit is normally 5 minutes.

+- "sv_team_spawn_interval" (no default)
+    This is a special setting that will set the "sv_team_spawn_interval" cvar when a new map is loaded.
+Use this to control the Spearhead/Breakthrough wave respawning feature in TDM and TOW gametypes.

+- "cvar" (no default)
+    Use this setting if you want to set any other cvar when a new map is loaded.
+    You should set this to the name of the cvar followed by its value.
+For example:

+       set g_ctf_settings "cvar: sv_runspeed 900"

+    would turn on ultra-high runspeed for CTF.

-- "g_mef_team_spawn_interval" Default: 0
+- "mef_team_spawn_interval" Default: 0
-    This controls respawning delay for a Capture-The-Flag or Demolition game and works similar to the Spearhead and Breakthrough wave respawning feature.
+    This controls the respawning delay for any extended gametype that has full respawning (normally a Capture-The-Flag game) and works similar to the Spearhead and Breakthrough wave respawning feature.
 Set this to the number of seconds a player must wait after they are killed before they can respawn again.
 Set this to 0 to disable wave respawning.

-- "g_mef_observe" Default: "bodies"
+- "observe" Default: "bodies"
     This setting controls how players are allowed to spectate the game while they are dead.
-The format is a list of options separated by spaces:
+The format is a list of options separated by spaces or
+    commas:
       "freefloat" -- Allows players to freefloat in the map while they are dead.
-      "bodies"    -- Allows players to spectate their own team's frozen bodies while they are dead.
+      "bodies"    -- Allows players to spectate their own team's frozen bodies while they are dead (for Freeze-Tag gametypes).
       "builtin"   -- Enables the "built-in" spectating mode.
 In this mode you will be able to see dead player names as red on the scoreboard and gun turrets will be available in the map.
                      However, you will no longer be able to free-float while spectating or be able to spectate from frozen bodies.
-      "none"      -- Set the cvar to "none" to disable both freefloating and spectating of frozen bodies.
+      "none"      -- Setting this to "none" will disable both freefloating and spectating of frozen bodies.

+- "mapfix" Default: 1
+    This setting controls the built-in mapfix feature of this mod.
+Players will be automatically killed if they go under the map.
+Set it to 0 to turn off the map fix.

-- "g_cinematics_off" Default: 0
+- "logevents" Default: 0
-    Set this cvar to 1 in order to disable the cinematics at the end of a Tug-of-War or Freeze-Tag-TOW game.
+    This enables logging of gametype related events to the console.
+When set to 1 it will log any Freeze-Tag melts, CTF flag events, or bomb planting and defusing.
+This is used in conjunction with an external program to collect player stats.

-## Freeze-Tag and Freeze-Tag-Objective CVARS
+## Freeze-Tag and Freeze-Tag-Objective Settings

-Use the "g_ft_<setting>" cvars to control the settings for a Freeze-Tag game.
-Use the "g_ftobj_<setting>" cvars to control the settings for a Freeze-Tag-Objective game.
+These settings apply to both Freeze-Tag and Freeze-Tag-Objective.

-- "g_ft_suddendeath" and "g_ftobj_suddendeath" Default: 1
+- "suddendeath" Default: 1
     Set this to the number of minutes you want for the sudden death round.
     Once sudden death begins, players will no longer be able to respawn.
     In a Freeze-Tag game, if players are still alive after the sudden death